-- Twitter boosts relevant information to the top, including what people around you are talking about.
-Not to mention that it gets attention on Google search results too.
+Twitter boosts relevant information to the top, including what people around you are talking about.

-- You can quickly talk about events while they’re happening.
+You can talk about things quickly as they’re happening

 Twitter has grown — both in its membership and in its business partnerships.
 With potential customers leaving Facebook every second, brands must follow them to other mediums, and Twitter is certainly one of them.

 Hannah Alkadi is a digital marketing intern at Catapult Creative Media.
 She studies advertising and visual communications at LSU, and spends her free time informing others about micronations.
 Work with Catapult Creative Media Inc. Catapult Creative Media Inc. is a digital marketing and design agency serving south Louisiana and headquartered in Baton Rouge.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.